SAP Articles

 I can tell you that these are not edge cases.
 They happen in projects that seemed well-planned on paper.
 For better preparation, look at this SAP implementation planning guide and the section on resource allocation planning.
 Both address areas that often get missed until the project is already under pressure.

-Types of Performance Testing That Actually Matter
+Types of Performance Testing That Are Important

 Not all SAP performance tests serve the same purpose.
 In my opinion, grouping everything under a general “load test” is one of the most common mistakes.
 Each type of test checks a different kind of risk.
 If you skip one, something important may go unnoticed until after go-live.